-Protein Bar: Now this didn’t look like a place the kids would enjoy since its all healthy protein based food.
+Now this didn’t look like a place the kids would enjoy since its all healthy protein based food.
 However, after coming here to grab protein shakes for my husband and I the kids begged us to return.
-They enjoyed the chili, wraps and shakes.
+They enjoyed the chili, wraps, and shakes.
 All which were healthy on the go options.
 It was a great place for breakfast or lunch.

-Extreme Pizza: Pizza is always an easy choice.
+Pizza is always an easy choice.
 When we were staying in Arlington we found this pizza place near our hotel and we LOVED it.
 They had an amazing garden/ veggie pizza that I just couldn’t get enough of.
-The kids had their plain pizza and there was plenty of seating and tv’s to keep the kids attention.
+The kids had their plain pizza and there was plenty of seating and tv’s to keep the kid’s attention.
 Perfect after a long day of sight-seeing.

 One we missed but worth a visit I think:

 Good Stuff Eatery: (pictured above) You may remember seeing Obama and the secret service in this tasty dinner on the news.
 Their fries and shakes look incredible.
 We will definitely have to come back and give it a try!

 Have you visited Washington DC?

 Know of a great family activity, restaurant or place to stay that I missed?
 Let me know about it in the comments below.
 Thanks!!